imixs/imixs-saga/README.md

 ## Initalize User DB
+After the first deployment the database is initialized automatically with a default model (ticket.bpmn) and the default user 'admin' with the default password 'adminadmin'.

-After the first deployment you should initialize the internal UserDB.
-There for first call the setup URL
+You can initialize the internal UserDB manually by calling the setup URL

 [http://[YOURSERVER]/imixs-microservice/setup](http://localhost/imixs-microservice/setup)

-This call will initialize the default user 'admin' with the default password 'adminadmin'.
-You can add additional accounts or can change the default account later using the 'User-REST service' interface.
+You can add additional accounts or change the default account later using the 'User-REST service' interface.

 ### How to Deploy a BPMN Model
 After you have setup the Imixs-Workfow Microservice you can deploy a workflow Model.
 A workflow model can be created using the [Imixs-BPMN eclipse Plugin](http://www.imixs.org/doc/modelling/index.html).
 A workflow Model can be deployed into the Imixs-Microservice using the 'Model-REST service' interface.
 You can deploy the default 'Ticket Workflow' using the following curl command: